melezhik/Tomty/README.md

 # Environments

-* Tomty environments are configuration files, written on Perl6 and technically speaking are plain Perl6 Hashes
+* Tomty environments are configuration files, written on Raku and technically speaking are plain Raku Hashes

 * Environment configuration files should be placed at `.tomty/conf` directory: